ValeGottardello/server-dashboard/README.md

 ## Planning

-This is the repositorie of the server side, which will work as an api.
+This is the repositorie of the server side, which will work as an api, with all the endpoints and models which are goint to be request from the client-side.
+The repository and the database is deployed in Render.

 ## Tech Stack

-## Libraries Used
+- Express
+- Node.js
+- Postgresql